jing042323/jing-long/_posts/2021-10-06-project_summary.markdown

 3. Track and adjust the advertising plan according to the effectiveness evaluatation based on the real data from Google Analytics.

 - **Data Volume**:
-5 days of impression data and user data.
+5 days of impression data and user data
 - **Tools**:
 Google Ads, Google Analytics, Excel, Python(Pandas, Numpy, Matplotlib)